 These phrases probably sound familiar → → → → → → → → →

-Turns out, the financial services industry is experiencing an overdue wake-up call when it comes to women and money.
-Today’s financial institutions were built by and for men, so it’s no surprise that the “norm” does little to reflect the strengths and preferences of women.
+Our research shows women are becoming a more powerful group, and our younger generations have different experiences and expectations, yet today’s financial institutions were built by and for men, so it’s no surprise that the “norm” still does little to reflect the strengths and preferences of women.

 - What would happen if we flipped the narrative?
 What if we designed the world of personal finance, using the strengths and preferences of women as our starting points?